 It has been suggested that talcum powder might cause cancer in the ovaries if the powder particles (applied to the genital area or on sanitary napkins, diaphragms, or condoms) were to travel through the vagina, uterus, and fallopian tubes to the ovary.

-Talcum Powder Research and Studies
+Talcum Powder Research

 Learn Your Rights in Talcum Powder Cases

 Many studies in women have looked at the possible link between talcum powder and cancer of the ovary.
 Findings have been mixed, with some studies reporting a slightly increased risk and some reporting no increase.
 Many case-control studies have found a small increase in risk.
 But these types of studies can be biased because they often rely on a person’s memory of talc use many years earlier.
 Two prospective cohort studies, which would not have the same type of potential bias, have not found an increased risk.